Antiferromagnetic domain walls under spin-orbit torque: Propagating walls

 The magnetization is given by Eq.~\eqref{eq:totalMagnetization} for $\dot{\nagn}=-v\nagn'$.
 Using the spherical parametrization \eqref{eq:sphericalParametrization} and setting $\Phi=0$, we obtain

 The total magnetization for a propagating domain wall is

 It is in-plane and remains finite for all velocities.
-A faster wall not only has a higher total moment \eqref{eq:propagating_M2} but, as we shall see in the following, this is also concentrated in a narrower wall width.
+A faster wall not only has a higher total moment but, as we shall see in Sec.~\ref{sec:highCurrents}, this is concentrated in a narrower wall width.

-Early studies on propagating domain walls in AFM \cite{1983_PRL_Haldane,1983_SPJETP_BaryakhtarIvanov,2018_LTP_GalkinaIvanov} have been based on the Lorentz invariance of the conservative model.
-We study Eq.~\eqref{eq:Newton_dampingForcing} where Lorentz invariance is broken due to the presence of damping term, thus going beyond the results of early studies and of more recent work \cite{2016_PRL_ShiinoLee,2016_PRL_GomonayJungwirthSinova}.